kubescape/cel-admission-library/docs/validating-admission-policies/README.md

 ## Cluster

-[Validating Admission Policies](https://kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy/) have been introduced in Kubernetes 1.26 and they are under feature gate.
+[Validating Admission Policies](https://kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy/) have been introduced in Kubernetes 1.26 and they are under feature-gate.
+This feature was released for GA in Kubernetes 1.30 (without feature-gate).

+### Older Kubernetes versions (1.26 throughout 1.29)

+You need to enable the feature-gate in the API Server.
 In order to enable them:
 * turn on `ValidatingAdmissionPolicy` feature gate
 * turn on `admissionregistration.k8s.io/v1alpha1` or `admissionregistration.k8s.io/v1beta1` depending on whether you are using 1.26/1.27 (alpha) or 1.28 (beta)